Best NAS Hard Drives (2026): 14 Compared (11 Sources)

 The IronWolf 8TB hits the sweet spot for home and small-office NAS users.
 At 7200 RPM with 256MB cache, it delivers sustained transfer rates up to 210 MB/s.
 IronWolf Health Management (IHM) monitors drive health parameters and provides proactive warnings before failure.
 Designed for 1-8 bay NAS systems with 24/7 operation.
 CMR recording ensures reliable performance in RAID configurations. [src1, src2, src3]

-The Red Plus 8TB offers CMR recording at a lower price point than the IronWolf.
-Its 5640 RPM speed is slightly slower but results in quieter operation -- a significant advantage for NAS units in living spaces.
+The Red Plus 8TB offers CMR recording with noticeably quieter operation than 7200 RPM competitors.
+Its 5640 RPM speed results in less vibration and noise — a significant advantage for NAS units in living spaces or bedrooms.
 NASware 3.0 firmware optimizes performance in NAS environments.
 Supports up to 8-bay configurations.
-The 256MB cache model (WD80EFPX) is the current revision to look for. [src1, src3, src4]
+The 256MB cache model (WD80EFPX) is the current revision to look for.
+Seagate's IronWolf 8TB edges it out on sequential transfer speed, but for home media servers the difference is negligible. [src1, src3, src4]

 Best Budget: Toshiba N300 8TB (~$140) -- Check price